Reduce Your Risk of Foodborne Illness (Infographic)

 From Preparation to Storage

 They’re crawling all over you.
 Microbes — bacteria, archaea, fungi, parasites and viruses — are everywhere.
-They account for 1% to 3% of your body weight, and most help your body perform vital functions.
+They account for 1 percent to 3 percent of your body weight, and most help your body perform vital functions.

 However, some microbes are harmful.
 They can cause food poisoning that leaves you out of commission for a day, or even send you to the emergency department.